-Did you know that dental problems are the most commonly diagnosed health condition in all dogs over the age of three?
+Did you know that dental problems are one of the most commonly diagnosed health condition in all dogs over the age of three thought to affect 80% of dogs in this age group a greater or less degree?
 Because your dog's teeth and gums are as vulnerable to disease as yours, make sure you give the same care and attention to your dog's dental health as you do to your own.

 Dental disease in dogs

-When your four-legged friend has healthy teeth and gums they can get the most out of their food, crunching every delicious kibble as they go, but if their teeth hurt they’ll soon go off their meals and their metabolism will suffer.
+When your four-legged friend has healthy teeth and gums they can get the most out of their food, crunching every delicious kibble with ease, but if their teeth or gums hurt, they’ll soon go off their meals and their quality of life can suffer – along with their metabolism.

 Plaque